aumpierre-unb/InternalFluidFlow.jl/README.md

 ### f2Re

-f2Re computes the Reynolds number Re, given the Darcy friction factor f and the relative roughness eps for for laminar regime and, when possible, also for turbulent regime.
+f2Re computes the Reynolds number, given the Darcy friction factor and the relative roughness for for laminar regime and, when possible, also for turbulent regime.

-By default, pipe is assumed to be smooth, eps = 0.
+By default, pipe is assumed to be smooth, relative roughness is eps = 0.
 If eps > 0.05, eps is reset to eps = 0.05.

-If fig=true is given, a schematic Moody diagram is plotted as a graphical representation of the solution.
+If fig = true is given, a schematic Moody diagram is plotted as a graphical representation of the solution.